xtianus79/multiple-date-picker-angular/README.md

     }
 ```

 Again, I will update the documenation more specifically with functionality and usage but this should get you started.

+More to come!

 previous repo information
 <https://github.com/arca-computing/MultipleDatePicker>